African Blood Brotherhood: Background

 During the second decade of the 20th century, a socialist movement for the liberation of American blacks began to develop in the Harlem section of New York City.
 The movement included a substantial number of immigrants from the British West Indies and other islands from the Caribbean region, who, having been raised and educated as part of a racial majority population in their homelands, had found themselves thrust into the position of an oppressed racial minority in America.
 As products of the unequal system of colonialism, many of these newcomers to America were predisposed to hostility towards capitalism and the notion of empire-building.

 One of these transplants from the Caribbean was Cyril Briggs, born in 1888 on the island of Nevis, who immigrated to Harlem in the summer of 1905.
 In 1912, Briggs was hired as a journalist by one of the black community's leading newspapers, the New York Amsterdam News.
 He worked there throughout the years of the First World War.
-Inspired by the rhetoric of "national self-determination" espoused by President Woodrow Wilson, in September 1918 Briggs launched a monthly publication called The Crusader, to promote the idea of "repatriation" of blacks to a decolonized Africa, a concept similar to the contemporary notion among some European Jews of Zionism and "return" to Palestine.
+Inspired by the rhetoric of "national self-determination" espoused by President Woodrow Wilson, in September 1918 Briggs launched a monthly publication called The Crusader, to promote the idea of "repatriation" of blacks to a decolonized Africa.

 The Crusader was started by George Wells Parker, a black businessman from Omaha, Nebraska, as the official organ of the League of Legends, a pan-African nationalist group.
 Parker published articles in the journal proclaiming that Africa was the cradle of civilization and arguing the superiority of the black race.
 He contributed financially to the publication, which was essentially a vehicle for his views.

 In February 1919, Briggs began to change his ideas, and his new thinking was expressed in articles in the Crusader.
 He began to draw parallels between the plight of black workers in the United States and impoverished working class whites, who were mostly recent immigrants or their descendants from Europe.
 Over ensuing months, Briggs began to consider the system of capitalism as the villain, and he argued in favor of a common cause and common action by workers of all races.

 The Crusader eventually reached a total readership of 36,000 persons, mostly in Harlem.